 “The bathroom was in no way remarkable.
 It was long and narrow, the window being exactly over the head of the bath.
 The panes were of frosted flass; the frame wide enough to admit a man’ body.”
 With the use of a monocle, Wimsey looks over the scene.
 “Nothing appearing to come of these investigations, he withdrew…”

 Wimsey also learns that Inspector Sugg has charge of the case.
-Previously, Wimsey had been instrumental in recovering the lost Attenbury Emeralds.
+Prior to the events of the current story, Wimsey had been instrumental in recovering the lost Attenbury Emeralds.
 His interference in that case appears to have rankled Sugg but gained the friendship of another Scotland Yard man, Detective Inspector Charles Parker.

 “Sugg thought one of the young medical gentlemen at the hospital [next door] might have brought the corpse round for a joke.”
 Sir Julian Freke at said hospital, St. Luke’s, set aside his dissecting work, came round, and confirmed no body was missing from the hospital.